TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/MultiFactorAuthentication.rst

 Setting up MFA for a backend user
 ---------------------------------

-Each provider is displayed with its icon, the name and a short description.
+Each provider is displayed with its icon, the name and a short description in the MFA configuration module.
 In case a provider is active this is indicated by a corresponding label, next to the providers' title.
 The same goes for a locked provider - an active provider, which can currently not be used since the provider specific implementation detected some unusual behaviour, e.g. to many false authentication attempts.
 Additionally, the configured default provider indicates this state with a "star" icon, next to the providers' title.

 Each inactive provider contains a :guilabel:`Setup` button which opens the corresponding configuration view.
 This view can be different depending on the MFA provider.